The Golden Jewel: Unveiling the Sweet Secrets of the Nectarine Summer arrives not just with warmth and long days, but with a particular ki...

 Cultivation: Global Production and Variety Development

-centuries have seen an explosion in nectarine cultivation and variety
+20th and 21st centuries have seen an explosion in nectarine cultivation and

-development.
-Advances in agricultural science, breeding techniques, and global
+variety development.
+Advances in agricultural science, breeding techniques, and

-transportation have made nectarines a widely available and beloved summer fruit
+global transportation have made nectarines a widely available and beloved

-worldwide.
-Major producers include China (still the world leader), Italy,
+summer fruit worldwide.
+Major producers include China (still the world leader),

-Spain, the United States (especially California), Greece, Turkey, Chile, and
+Italy, Spain, the United States (especially California), Greece, Turkey, Chile,

 flavor, texture, shelf-life, disease resistance, and adaptability to different